arindas/tfug-ml-mq-infer/README.md

 In the 21st century, we have the following additional requirements:
 - It has to be accessible over the internet over well known protocols (HTTP, gRPC etc.)
+- It might need to implement role base access control (RBAC)
 - It has to be persistent if necessary
 - It has to be replicated to be highly available.
 - All replicas need to be consistent with each other
 - It has to support multiple channels for different types of elements
 - It has to be reasonably fast
-- We can't be bothered to worry about these requirements.
-We are more worried about business requirements
+- We can't be bothered about these requirements.
+We have business requirements to worry about

-Message queues in the 21st century are queues of "message" elements, and they fulfil the above requirements.
+Message queues are queues of "message" elements, and they fulfil the above requirements.

 <p style="page-break-before: always;">&nbsp;</p>